1Skkar1/HangmanGame/README.md

 - PyGame

 ### Note:
-New phrases can be added by modifying the *words.txt* file
+New phrases can be added by modifying the *words.txt* file.